gmdfalk/60-days-of-python/README.md

 **Planning**:
 Time frame will be 24.03.2014 - 23.05.2014.
-Language will be Python.
-Second iteration will be Java with maybe some C and Haskell thrown in.

 A sensible goal might be 3 days per project:
   * Day 1: Conceptual design